OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 * **Full-Featured**

-    This library provides a complete implementation of the specification including the application-level functions defined in section 5.1 of the specification.
+    This library provides a complete implementation of the specification including some of the application-level functions defined in section 5.3 of the specification.

 * **Header-only, no dependencies, idiomatic**